 Brad Williams, PharmD, CGP, is Professor of Clinical Pharmacy and Clinical Gerontology at the USC School of Pharmacy and the USC Davis School of Gerontology.
 Dr. Williams is a board-certified geriatric pharmacist as well as a founding member and past chair of the Commission for Certification in Geriatric Pharmacy.

-As June is Alzheimer’s and Brain Awareness Month, we asked him a few questions about his approach to treating Alzheimer’s disease and how pharmacists can pharmacists can play an important role in helping to improve the health of patients with Alzheimer’s and other dementias.
+As June is Alzheimer’s and Brain Awareness Month, we asked him a few questions about his approach to treating Alzheimer’s disease and how pharmacists can play an important role in helping to improve the health of patients with Alzheimer’s and other dementias.

 Q: After you earned your PharmD from USC, you completed a residency in geriatrics and later became a board-certified geriatric pharmacist.
 How and when did you originally become interested in geriatric pharmacy?